julelang/julec-ir/README.md

 clang++ -O3 -Wno-everything --std=c++17 <ir>.cpp
 ```

-Note that if you want to use the build you received as JuleC after the compilation phase, you have to place it in the `bin` directory in the home directory.
+Note that if you want to use the build you received as JuleC after the compilation phase, you have to place it in the `bin` directory in the root directory.
 Simply review any JuleC release to understand the relevant positioning.
-You can easily see the `bin` directory in the main directory.
+You can easily see the `bin` directory in the root directory.

 ## License